Providing information and assistance to help you and your ideas succeed.

 FBI Background Check

 Visit the FBI website for instructions and options for obtaining your “Identity History Summary”.
-This process costs $18 and takes three months.
+This process costs $18 and can be done online.
 You may request a waiver of the fee if you can prove you can’t pay it.
-There is also a list of “expediters” on the site who will speed up the process, but may charge additional fees.
+It takes 3-5 days to get this back once they get your fingerprint cards.
+(You still have to mail those in.)

 After your Notice of Intent has been posted for 10 days, but within 90 days of receiving your FBI and SBI background checks, file a Petition for Name Change, along with a Verification page and all of the things required by your county Clerk.
 Note that all name changes are subject to a hearing.
 You could do everything right, and a judge may still deny your request.
 The self-addressed stamped envelope is so the Clerk can send you confirmation or denial of your name change.